Madoshakalaka/gnome-folding-at-screenlock/README.md

 1. `sudo systemctl enable foldingathome && sudo systemctl start foldingathome` If you haven't already done so.
 Note our script won't start or stop the `foldingathome` service.
 It assumes the service is started and pauses/unpauses folding via `FAHClient`.
-The setting will be persisted in the configuration file located at `/etc/foldingathome/config.xml`.
+The pause or unpause will be persisted in the configuration file located at `/etc/foldingathome/config.xml`.

 2. Go to the dashboard in your browser at `http://localhost:7396/` and change some options.
 You should tick the "While I'm working" option because we are not relying on FAH's idle detection anymore.
 Also, you can set up your ideal power level too.
-Stop the folding at last by hitting the "Stop Folding" button, which actually adds a `<paused v='true'>` tag to your config file (It does exactly the same thing our script does when you wake up your monitor).
+Finally, stop the folding by hitting the "Stop Folding" button, which actually adds a `<paused v='true'>` tag to your config file (It does exactly the same thing our script does when you wake up your monitor).

 3. copy the [gnome-folding-at-screenlock.sh](gnome-folding-at-screenlock.sh) file to `/usr/bin/` and give it